Walking Control Based on Step Timing Adaptation: Problem formulation and viability

-Substituting $u_{x,T}-u_{x,0}=L_{max}$ and $T=T_{min}$, the minimum realizable offset $b_x$ is therefore
+Substituting $u_{x,T}-u_{x,0}=L_{max}$ and $T=T_{min}$, the minimum realizable offset $b_{x,T}$ is therefore

-Comparing Equations \eqref{DCM_cand} and \eqref{DCM_min}, we see that the minimum realizable DCM offset at the end of the step increases by $e^{\omega_0 T_{min}}$.
-A sequence of steps will therefore result in a divergent geometric series with common ratio $e^{\omega_0 T_{min}}$.
-Therefore, all possible choices of step location and timing starting from a DCM offset larger than $b_{x,max}$ lead to divergence (i.e. a fall). \paragraph*{Case II} If the DCM offset is smaller than $b_{x,max}$ at the start of a step then
+Comparing \eqref{DCM_cand} and \eqref{DCM_min}, we see that the minimum realizable DCM offset at the end of the step increases by $e^{\omega_0 T_{min}}$.
+A sequence of steps will therefore result in a diverging geometric series with common ratio $e^{\omega_0 T_{min}}$ and all possible choices of step location and timing lead to divergence (i.e. a fall). \paragraph*{Case II} If $b_{x,0} \leq b_{x,max}$ at the start of a step then